Herbert Spencer: Ethics

-The end point of the evolutionary process would be the creation of 'the perfect man in the perfect society' with human beings becoming completely adapted to social life, as predicted in Spencer's first book.
-The chief difference between Spencer's earlier and later conceptions of this process was the evolutionary timescale involved.
-The psychological – and hence also the moral – constitution which had been bequeathed to the present generation by our ancestors, and which we in turn would hand on to future generations, was in the process of gradual adaptation to the requirements of living in society.
-For example, aggression was a survival instinct which had been necessary in the primitive conditions of life, but was maladaptive in advanced societies.
-Because human instincts had a specific location in strands of brain tissue, they were subject to the Lamarckian mechanism of use-inheritance so that gradual modifications could be transmitted to future generations.
-Over the course of many generations the evolutionary process would ensure that human beings would become less aggressive and increasingly altruistic, leading eventually to a perfect society in which no one would cause another person pain.
+Spencer predicted in his first book that the endpoint of the evolutionary process will be the creation of 'the perfect man in the perfect society' with human beings becoming completely adapted to social life.
+The chief difference between Spencer's earlier and later conceptions of this process is the evolutionary timescale involved.
+The psychological – and hence also the moral – constitution which has been bequeathed to the present generation by our ancestors, and which we in turn will hand on to future generations, is in the process of gradual adaptation to the requirements of living in society.
+For example, aggression is a survival instinct which was necessary in the primitive conditions of life, but is maladaptive in advanced societies.
+Because human instincts have a specific location in strands of brain tissue, they are subject to the Lamarckian mechanism of use-inheritance so that gradual modifications could be transmitted to future generations.
+Over the course of many generations, the evolutionary process will ensure that human beings will become less aggressive and increasingly altruistic, leading eventually to a perfect society in which no one would cause another person pain.

-However, for evolution to produce the perfect individual it was necessary for present and future generations to experience the 'natural' consequences of their conduct.
-Only in this way would individuals have the incentives required to work on self-improvement and thus to hand an improved moral constitution to their descendants.
-Hence anything that interfered with the 'natural' relationship of conduct and consequence was to be resisted and this included the use of the coercive power of the state to relieve poverty, to provide public education, or to require compulsory vaccination.
-Although charitable giving was to be encouraged even it had to be limited by the consideration that suffering was frequently the result of individuals receiving the consequences of their actions.
-Hence too much individual benevolence directed to the 'undeserving poor' would break the link between conduct and consequence that Spencer considered fundamental to ensuring that humanity continued to evolve to a higher level of development.
+However, Spencer held, for evolution to produce the perfect individual, it is necessary for present and future generations to experience the 'natural' consequences of their conduct.
+Only in this way will individuals have the incentives required to work on self-improvement and thus to hand an improved moral constitution to their descendants.
+Hence anything that interferes with the 'natural' relationship of conduct and consequence was to be resisted and this included the use of the coercive power of the state to relieve poverty, to provide public education, or to require compulsory vaccination.
+Although charitable giving is to be encouraged, even it has to be limited by the consideration that suffering is frequently the result of individuals receiving the consequences of their actions.
+Hence too much individual benevolence directed to the 'undeserving poor' would break the link between conduct and consequence that Spencer considered fundamental to ensuring that humanity continues to evolve to a higher level of development.